Why Pizza Hut, eos, Jif, and VW are among the brands TikTok calls its biggest culture drivers

 Eos CMO Kang says that the brand started talking to and experimenting with TikTok early on, and back in 2019 was the first brand to partner with Charli D’Amelio.
 The company, which counts Gen Z and young millennials as its primary audience, launched a major rebrand in September 2019.
 “It was a more experimental component of our marketing campaign,” says Kang.
 “But the results were anything but experimental, fringe, or niche.
 We garnered more than 4 billion views of our campaign in about four weeks.”
 Since then, Kang says TikTok has been a core staple in its marketing mix, with the brand refreshing its TikTok campaigns every three months.

-Pizza Hut is on the list for its #ForYouPizza campaign and partnership with TikTok creator Oneya Johnson, aka AngryReactions, a TikTok challenge encouraging people to share their personalized pizza recipe to win the chance to have their recipe available across the United States on PizzaHut.com.
+Pizza Hut is on the list for its #ForYouPizza campaign and partnership with TikTok creator Oneya D’amelio, aka AngryReactions, a TikTok challenge encouraging people to share their personalized pizza recipe to win the chance to have their recipe available across the United States on PizzaHut.com.
 According to Pizza Hut, its site traffic was up by 75% on launch day, and the #ForYouPizza hashtag had more than 7 billion views, and thousands submitted recipes.

 @angryreactions